Xikeng Formation

-The Xikeng Formation is located in Xiushui County, Jiangxi Province, and contains alternating beds of purplish red, grayish green and yellow green sandy and muddy rocks.
-The Xikeng Formation is dated to the Late Silurian - Early Devonian period.
+The Xikeng Formation is located in Xiushui County, Jiangxi Province, and De’an County, and contains alternating beds of purplish red, grayish green and yellow green sandy and muddy rocks.

-A new outcrop was identified within Baishui town in 2025 which extended the age of the Xikeng Formation to 436 million years ago.
+The Xikeng Formation was once dated to the Late Silurian - Early Devonian period in 2009, but after a new outcrop was identified within Baishui town in 2025, the age of the Xikeng Formation was refined to the Telychian stage.